Tennis star accuses China ex-vice premier of sexual assault

 Peng hasn’t played at the top tier since the Qatar Open in February 2020.
 In singles, she reached the semifinals of the 2014 U.S. Open and the Round of 16 at the subsequent Australian Open, but hasn’t progressed beyond the third round at any major since Wimbledon in 2017.

-The Communist Party has increasingly cracked down on civil society, including the #MeToo movement that has struggled to gain traction in the country.
+The Communist Party has increasingly cracked down on civil society, including the (hash)MeToo movement that has struggled to gain traction in the country.

 Zhou Xiaoxuan, a former intern at Chinese state broadcaster CCTV, was shoved by bystanders in September as she went to court in a case against a well-known presenter.